raspberrypilearning/world-builder/en/step_3.md

 --- task ---

-You don't have to make the camera follow the player, but it often makes sense.
+You don't have to make the camera follow the Player, but it often makes sense.

 [[[unity-camera-follow-player]]]